ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 ### Report-only
 Besides the normal CSP header, there's also the Report-only variant: `Public-Key-Pins-Report-Only`.
 This header has the exact same specifications as the normal HPKP, **but** it won't block access to your site if there's no valid pin.
-As the name says, it will simply report violations to the report-uri.
+As the name says, it will simply report violations to the `report-uri`.
 Obviously, this header isn't meant to increase the security of your site on its own, rather it's a way to help you on your way to a full HPKP implementation.

 ### Dangers
 HPKP is quite a dangerous header: it's quite easy to commit "pinning-suicide".
-Pin the wrong certificate, have a CA change keys on you or have something else go wrong and your site is inaccessible until your users' max-age expires.
+Pin the wrong certificate, have a CA change keys on you or have something else go wrong and your site is inaccessible until your users' `max-age` expires.
 Be careful rolling out this one as it's way too easy to shoot yourself in the foot.

 ### Should I use it?
 This header has some serious dangers associated with it.
 It's not enough to know that the current configuration is correct, you also need to be sure that you're equipped to deal with certificate updates without breaking the site.
-And then you need to be sure that you've got a backup in place in case you ever want to switch CA's.
+And then you need to be sure that you've got a backup in place in case you ever want to switch CAs.
 Unless you're 100% sure that this won't be an issue, hold off for now as it's too easy to DoS your own site.

 ## Content Security Policy